Imjin War: Siege of Jinju

-As we try to become ichiban nori ["the first to climb in"], they climbed up as in a swarm.
-Because of this the ladders almost broke, and comrades fell down from their climb, so they could not use the ladders.
-Hosokawa Tadaoki's brother, Sadaoki, was one such, accompanied by foot soldiers on ladders on his right and left, and strictly ordered, "Until I have personally climbed into the castle this ladder is for one person to climb.
-If anyone climbs I will take his head!", then he climbed.
-Because of this, the ladder did not break and the men who saw him were loud in their praise.
-Consequently, before long he placed his hands on the wall, but when he tried to make his entry from within the castle, spears and naginata were thrust at him to try to make him fall, and lamentably, he fell to the bottom of the moat.

-For three days, the Japanese attacked Jinju fruitlessly with the moats becoming full of their dead.
+For three days, the Japanese attacked Jinju with the moats becoming full of their dead.
 On 11 November 1592, a force of Korean guerrillas led by Kwak Chaeu arrived as the relief force, and to fool the Japanese into thinking his force was much larger than it was, Kwak ordered his men to light fires at night on the hills while blowing their conch shells.
 On 12 November, Hosokawa Tadaoki ordered a final attempt to storm Jinju, with heavy fighting on the northern gates, with General Kim being killed when a Japanese bullet went through his head, but the Korean arquebus fire drove off the Japanese.
 At that time, another Korean relief force bringing badly needed ammunition arrived up the Nam River, causing Hosokawa to break off the siege, who argued that with the Japanese deep in enemy territory and no reserves to cover his rear that it was too dangerous to continue the siege.
 Toyotomi Hideyoshi was enraged when he heard of the defeat, saying the Japanese should never be defeated by Koreans, and vowed vengeance.
 With the help of arquebuses, cannon, and mortars, the Koreans were able to drive the Japanese from Jeolla Province.
 The result of the battle at Jinju prevented the Japanese from entering Jeolla Province.